F-Stack/f-stack/dpdk/doc/guides/platform/bluefield.rst

    - libnl-3
    - libnl-route-3

-Such header files and libraries can be cross-compiled and installed on to the cross toolchain directory like depicted in :ref:`arm_cross_build_getting_the_prerequisite_library`, but those can also be simply copied from the filesystem of a working BlueField platform.
+Such header files and libraries can be cross-compiled and installed in the cross toolchain environment.
+They can also be simply copied from the filesystem of a working BlueField platform.
 The following script can be run on a BlueField platform in order to create a supplementary tarball for the cross toolchain.

 .. code-block:: console